 Bulgaria Celebrates National Day of Culture and Slavic Script

-In Sofia, in the presence of senior state officials, members of academica and numerous guests, a solemn manifestation will walk from the Archaeological Museum to the statue of the two Saints in front of the National Library.
+In Sofia, in the presence of senior state officials, members of academica and numerous guests, a solemn manifestation will walk from the National Palace of Culture to the monument of the two brothers in the square in front of the National Library.

 Bulgaria celebrates May 24 as the day of the Bulgarian Education and Culture and Slavic Script, the official Day of Holy Brothers St. Cyril and St. Methodius - the Byzantine scholars who wrote the first Slavic alphabet in 855 A.D., and translated into Old Bulgarian the Bible and the religious literature of Orthodox Christianity.

 The first celebration in commemoration of Sts Cyril and Methodius occurred 157 years ago in a Plovdiv school, currently bearing the name of the Saints.

 Bulgaria celebrates May 24 as an official holiday under a decision of the National Assembly dated 30 March 1990.